Dehydration: Causes, Symptoms, And Treatment

 Dehydration is said to occur when there is a loss of liquids from our body more than intake.

 This illness may or may not show dehydration symptoms, depending upon the age.
 Yet, we do have a checklist of dehydration signs and symptoms, along with the treatment one should always look for.

 Dehydration is caused by less amount of water intake.
-It might be due to fasting, busy workload, and or even inaccessibility to safe and clean water.
-Excessive strenuous activities performed by the body and providing limited water intake could also lead a person to dehydration.
+It might be due to fasting, a busy workload, and or even inaccessibility to safe and clean water.
+Excessive strenuous activities performed by the body and limited water intake could also lead a person to dehydration.

 During hot weather, our body sweats more to maintain homeostasis.
 Excessive sweats lead to a decrease in the water levels of the body.
 Thus, people need to drink enough water and other liquids to prevent dehydration.